-In this article, we take a closer look at the average car width, as well as the length.
-We also evaluate some popular models to see how wide they are.
+In this article, I take a closer look at the average car width, as well as the length.
+I also evaluate some popular models to see how wide they are.

 How Wide is the Average Car?

 The average car width is around 5.8 feet.
 However, the vehicle width varies depending on what type of car you are driving.
 It’s also relative to what safety features are added and the level of aerodynamic performance that is included.

 The Chevy Spark is currently the narrowest on the road, measuring 5.2 feet wide.
 The widest title belongs to the Ram 3500 with dual rear wheels.
 It measures 8.7 feet wide, not including the mirrors.

 Evaluating Average Car Width by Class

 There are a wide variety of sedan sizes, from economy to full-size.
 Most sedans include four doors and have spacious cargo holds.
 A compact car or smaller sedan is going to average about 5 feet 10 inches wide.

 A mid-size sedan measures about 6 feet wide.
 A full-size or large sedan is going to measure more than 6 feet wide.

 - Dodge Charger: 6.2 ft.